Feeds:

 … especially that of children.

-digging around the daffodilsAs a preschool teacher, I frequently marvel at how a single earthworm, ladybug or salamander can indefinitely sustain the attention of a group of children.
+digging around the daffodilsAs a preschool teacher, I frequently marvel at how a single earthworm, ladybug or salamander can sustain the attention of a group of children.
 At what point do we lose this curiosity and passion for nature’s small wonders?

 Those of us who continue to dig in the dirt or walk among the trees as adults have certainly retained some of this magic.
 (Do those adults who don’t get up close and personal with the natural world actually know what they’re missing?)

-However, there’s hope.
 Opportunities for discovery are all around us.
 Even older children will display amazing determination in searching a forest for fungi…

 fungus